TufayelLUS/Django-Based-Blog/readme.md

 - [x] Create a landing page
 - [x] Activate user account system
 - [x] Let the logged in user submit a blog post
+- [ ] Configure the post details page
 - [ ] Allow people to register
 - [ ] Create a clean design
 - [ ] Implement all the CRUD concepts